 I still don’t know if I want to join the Board.
 How can I learn more?

 Attending one of our committee meetings or events is a great way to learn more about what we do in a more casual setting.
-If you cannot make one of the meetings but want to ask specific questions about the Board, please contact our Neighborhood Coordinator, Abby Reynolds.
-She’s happy to answer questions via email, phone, or in person.
-Email her at email@example.com or call 612-229-8480.
+If you cannot make one of the meetings but want to ask specific questions about the Board, please contact our Neighborhood Coordinator, Mike Ferrin.
+He’s happy to answer questions via email, phone, or in person.
+Email him at email@example.com or call 612-229-8480.